Imonuil12/Image-Processing-Projects-and-Algorithms/Readme.md

 ## 💡 Contribution

-We welcome contributions!
+I welcome contributions!
 Here's how you can contribute:
 1. Fork the repository.
 2. Create a new branch for your changes:
    ```bash